TheDeFiQuant/OBv1-Code-Analysis/README.md

 ## Workflow

-### Overview

-1. **Initialization**: Markets are initialized with their respective trading pairs, vaults, and order books.
-2. **Placing Orders**: Users place orders using the new order instruction, which are then added to the order book.
-3. **Matching Orders**: The matching engine processes new orders and matches them against existing orders in the order book.
-4. **Cranking**: The crank program processes the event queue, settles trades, and updates account balances.
-5. **Settling Funds**: Funds are moved from the vaults to users' accounts upon trade settlement.
-6. **Canceling Orders**: Users can cancel their open orders, which removes them from the order book and releases reserved funds.
-7. **Permissioned Operations**: Middleware and proxy accounts manage access control for permissioned markets.

-### Process

 **Initialization**
-   - Market accounts are initialized with parameters like base and quote asset mints, lot sizes, and initial balances.
+   - Market accounts are initialized with parameters like base and quote asset mints, lot sizes, initial balances and their respective trading pairs, vaults, and order books.
    - Open orders accounts are created for users to manage their orders.

 **Placing Orders**